rach-db/secleaf-q2-ctf-2026/forensics/almost_there.md

 - `file`
 - `unzip`
 - `7z`
+- `zip`
 - `xxd`

 ---

-# Key Takeaway

-This challenge demonstrated an important forensic concept:

-> Small structural corruption can prevent normal parsing even when the actual data still exists.
+# What I Learned

+This challenge was a good example of how small structural corruption can completely break file parsing.

+The archive wasn’t truly destroyed — it only had a damaged signature.

-The intended solve path was:
+The important part was:
-1. recognize the damaged ZIP signature
+- recognizing ZIP magic bytes
-2. inspect the archive at the byte level
+- inspecting the file at the byte level
-3. manually repair the header
-4. recover the embedded data
+- and not assuming automated tools will always recover corrupted data.

+Sometimes a tiny manual fix is all that’s needed to recover everything.